piax93/tm-match-server-iac/README.md

     * **NOTE**: remember to enable setting unlinking and turn off settings cache before doing any of that.
 * Once you are done running the competition, empty the `dedi_credentials` list in `terraform.tfvars`, and run `make apply` again to delete all servers.

-## TODO
-* Database backups, so server instances can be spinned up and down just for match days, and save $$$ without losing time recreating settings.